go-preform/preform/.github/pages/whyFast.md

 Almost 200% faster!

-Another big cost I found later is the argument of [placeholder replacing function](https://github.com/Masterminds/squirrel/blob/master/placeholder.go#L88).
+Another big cost I found later is the argument [placeholder replacing function](https://github.com/Masterminds/squirrel/blob/master/placeholder.go#L88).
 It uses buff and strings.Index() which should be highly efficient.
 But in such a scenario, we have a better and simpler choice: strings.Split().
 The only difficulty is to escape the “??” to “?”.

 ```go
 func replacePositionalPlaceholdersFast(sql, prefix string) (string, error) {